 - If you want to LEARN from your relationship (to stop the bad stuff happening again and again..);

 - If you want to develop a VALUABLE skill that can open many doors in ways you’d never guess…

 All these things and more are yours when you develop a particular skill we’re about to address.

 So if you’re nodding along, that just leaves me to tell you about it.

 The SOMETHING You Need to Make it Happen

-Warning: not everyone has this thing.
-No joke :-/ I wish this wasn't true.
+So a warning: not everyone has this specific thing that is needed.
+No joke :-/ I wish this wasn’t true.
 The world would be a better place if everyone had it.

 What is it?

 If you want to tap into what another person experiences, and “get it” deep in your bones?